Robert Abernathy (baseball)

-Robert William Abernathy (July 12, 1917 – September 2, 1997), also listed as James Abernathy, was an American baseball outfielder in the Negro leagues.
+Robert William Abernathy (July 12, 1917 – September 2, 1997), also listed as James Abernathy, was an American professional baseball outfielder in the Negro leagues.
 He played with the Kansas City Monarchs in 1945, the Indianapolis–Cincinnati Clowns in 1947, and the New York Cubans in 1948.

 His career ended when he broke his leg in 1948 while trying to break his slide at home plate while scoring from third base.